-Singer Linda Ronstadt, who was recently inducted into the Rock and Roll Hall of Fame, is selling her charming 1929 Mediterranean-style home in Tucson.
+Singer Linda Ronstadt, who was recently inducted into the Rock and Roll Hall of Fame, is selling her charming 1929 Mediterranean-style home in Arizona.
 It was designed by the architect Roy Place with a clay-tile roof and balconies overlooking the Catalina Mountains.

 Ronstadt, who is a Tucson native, bought the house in 1994 and lived here with her two children.
 She now has Parkinson’ Disease, and is sadly no longer able to sing.
 She has retired to San Francisco near her family.